CyberAirVN/TodayTouch/README.md

 ### Viewing the app in a browser

     npm install -g ionic cordova
     git clone https://github.com/CyberAirVN/TodayTouch.git
     cd TodayTouch
     $ ionic serve
 ### Viewing the app in IOS AND ANDROID
-This assumes you already have an emulator setup for iOS or Android.
-Substitute `ios` for `android` below to use Android.

     npm install -g ionic cordova
     git clone https://github.com/CyberAirVN/TodayTouch.git
     cd TodayTouch